cambrad3/cambrad3.github.io/index.md

 For unsupervised learning, hierarchical clustering provides the best performance relative to actual labels.
 Clustering using LDA components gave us the ability to compare 2018 rookies to seasoned NBA players.

-For supervised learning, three models that were explored, linear regression, random forest regression, and gradient boosting, all provide similar performance.
-Linear regression shows that the top three important features in predicting career win share per season are rookie career win share, rookie offensive box plus minus, and rookie age.
+For supervised learning, three models that were explored, linear regression, random forest regression, and gradient boosting.
+All provide similar performance, but gradient boosting and Huber regression gave the best results.
+Linear regression shows that the top three most important features in predicting career win shares per season are rookie career win shares, rookie offensive box plus minus, and rookie age.
 In addition, dimensionality reduction was done using LDA and its outputs were used as inputs for various models.
 However, this did not improve predictive performance.

 ### Appendix